bojanrajkovic/coderinserepeat.com/_recipes/chocolate-turtle-cake.md

 servings: 12 cupcakes or one 8" round cake
 nutritional_info: ''
 cook_time: 30 min
+iso_cook_time: P0D
 prep_time: 30 min
+iso_prep_time: P0D
 total_time: 1 hr
+iso_total_time: P0D
-link: ''
+source_url: ''
 difficulty: Easy
 rating: 4
 tags:
   - Desserts
----
+description: >-
   Everyone has a favorite cake, a cake by which you judge all others.
 For us, that's the Chocolate Turtle Cake, a hometown bakery classic that we couldn't not share with you.
 It all starts with a Queen of Sheba chocolate cake, a bland of chocolate bits and almond flour made popular in this country by Julia Child.
 As for the turtle, we top the cake with chocolate fudge frosting, toasted pecans, and a caramel drizzle so good it might just become your standard.
+---
 ## Directions

 1. Preheat the oven to 350F.
 Line sides and bottom of pan with parchment paper or cupcake liners.
 Create a double boiler--a glass bowl placed on top of a saucepan of boiling water will do.
 Be sure there is space for the water to create steam underneath the bowl.